College of Education

 The University of Illinois Chicago offers several secondary teacher education programs located in the College of Liberal Arts and Sciences (LAS).
 Through LAS, the student can study the Teaching of English, Teaching of French, Teaching of German, Teaching of History, Teaching of Mathematics, and Teaching of Spanish.
 The programs provide for the development of a major field of study with an emphasis on teaching.
 Please consult the home college for more information about these degree requirements.

-At the undergraduate level, the College of Education offers the BA in Urban Education leading to the State of Illinois Professional Educator Licensure in grades 1–6 with the option of adding grades 5–8 only.
+At the undergraduate level, the College of Education offers the BA in Urban Education leading to the State of Illinois Professional Educator Licensure in Elementary Education (Grades 1–6) and the coursework required for a subsequent endorsement in Early Childhood Education (Birth - 2nd grade).

 Licensure in the teaching of biology, chemistry, physics, environmental science, or earth and space sciences is available through the College of Education in the MEd in Instructional Leadership: Science Education.